HOW MUCH WATER DO YOU NEED ON A HIKE?

 Be warned: Regardless of how clean and clear that mountain stream water appears, the possible consequences of drinking straight from the source are almost never worth the risk.

 Even clear water can contain harmful bacteria, viruses, and protozoa that can quickly ruin your trip.
 Outside of an emergency, you should always treat water retrieved in the backcountry before you drink it.
+This can be done with water purification tablets or some of the other methods below.

 Bacteria loves moisture.
 If you never clean out or fully dry your hydration reservoirs and bottles before storing, you’re asking for mold issues.
 Nobody wants to drink water through a moldy mouthpiece so keep your containers clean!